MaartenAfschrift/PredSim_gait_conditions/README.md

 3. Install compiler code to create .dll files from osim models.
 Do this in matlab by running the script: ./PredSim/InstallOsim2Dll.
 This software is based on [GitHub - antoinefalisse/opensimAD: Libraries for OpenSimAD - OpenSim with support for Algorithmic Differentiation.](https://github.com/antoinefalisse/opensimAD)

+4. Add Neuromechanics toolkit as a submodule *git submodule init*

 ## replicate simulations

 **1. convert .osim models for specific studies**